poppa/string-walker/README.md

       break
     }

-    // When state is `key` where expecting a delimiter case 'key': {
+    // When state is `key` we're expecting the next token to be a delimiter case 'key': {
       if (s.currentChar() !== ':') {
         throw new Error(`Syntax error: Expected : got ${s.currentChar()}`)